Skip to content

 UI Dashboard

-The full fragment protocol in one shot: an app declares slots, mods contribute fragments, and everything binds to live host data.
+The full fragment protocol in one shot: an app declares slots, mods fill them with fragments, and everything binds to live host data.

 • Host app with three slots (sidebar.left, header.status, main.overlay)

-• Health panel mod using data-bind for values and data-if for conditional warnings
+• Health panel mod that fills a slot, using data-bind for values and data-if for conditional warnings

 • Inventory panel mod using the sandbox fragment API for iteration